kadiryaparfinland/splitting-app-to-components/README.md

 # In the first commit, appp works in aone component and that is app  component.

-#In the second component, app structure is changed and it is divided two component.
+#In the last component, app structure is changed and it is divided two component.
 So that, it is maintainable and easy to understand.

 # Cafe